Niarosss/tatoo/README.md

 - **Responsive Design:** A fluid layout that adapts seamlessly to desktop, tablet, and mobile screens.
 - **Full-Screen Hero Section:** Grabs visitors' attention from the very first second.
-- **Interactive UI:**
 - Smooth, animated FAQ accordion for concisely displaying information.
 - Parallax scrolling effects on the hero background.
 - Subtle on-scroll reveal animations for content blocks.
 - An optional and festive falling snow animation for visual flair.
 - **Dark/Light Mode:** Automatically detects system theme preferences and allows manual toggling.
 The user's choice is saved in local storage for persistence.
 - **Dynamic Gallery:** A slider to showcase tattoo artworks.